+Each year we write and perform a Christmas play that focuses on the Nativity.
+We have several different plays which center around the birth of the Lord Jesus Christ as told in Luke 2, each with a different approach to the beloved Christmas story.
 All of these plays include full scripts free of charge which can be printed from the web site.
 Follow the link to the "Script" and you should be able to print the script.
 However, if you do perform one of these plays, we would love to hear from you!
-Also feel free to email us with any questions regarding stage directions, song lyrics, etc., for the plays listed below.
+Please let me know if you have any questions.

 Length: 30 minutes

 Mother Mary Daughter Joseph 3 Prophets and Wise Men (can be same actors)

 This play is about a young girl whose mother teaches her about the true meaning of Christmas.
 Starting with the Old Testament, this play shows that Jesus' birth was planned from the beginning of time.
 It ends with the explanation that Jesus was born to die for us on the cross.